peritext/peritext/specification/sections/doc-tech.md

 # Outputs

-From a moduloSectionsList, outputs allow to render the document or a section of the document in a certain way (pdf, epub, react app, ...).
+From a peritextSectionsList, outputs allow to render the document or a section of the document in a certain way (pdf, epub, react app, ...).

 This is where document customizers (e.g. : css styles) are resolved, citation style is applied, and contextualizations are resolved to add content in the body (html code, footnotes, plain svg, dynamic React components calls, ...).